RobertTalbert/calculus/activities/Module3/3b-dp.md

 **Learning Targets addressed in this module:**

-- **D.2 (CORE)**: I can use derivative notation correctly, state the units of a derivative, estimate the value of a derivative using difference quotients, and correctly interpret the meaning of a derivative in context.
 - **D.3 (CORE)**: Given information about $f$, $f'$, or $f''$, I can correctly give information about $f$, $f'$, or $f''$ and the increasing/decreasing behavior and concavity of $f$ (and vice versa).
 - **D.4**: I can determine where a function is continuous or differentiable given a graph or formula of the function and explain my reasoning.